 - Starting from the long side, roll the dough tightly into a tight cylinder (like a sushi roll or cinnamon roll).
 Pinch the ends to seal.

-- Use a sharp serrated knife to divide the log into 14 equal pieces.
+- Use a dental floss or a sharp serrated knife to divide the log into 14 equal pieces.

 - Place on a piece of parchment square, or a sheet of steamer paper.